-Little Coach House is an utterly delightful barn conversation in the grounds of Rectory Farm.
-Little by name and little by nature, this is a quirky and colourful place to stay sitting within a quiet village on the outskirts of Oxford.
+Little Coach House is an utterly delightful barn conversion in the grounds of Rectory Farm.
+This is a quirky and colourful place to stay sitting within a quiet village on the outskirts of Oxford.
 Sleeping four in two bedrooms, this dog-friendly escape has plenty of character and personality.
 Guests also have use of the lovely farmhouse gardens including a croquet lawn and orchard, which leads to the countryside beyond.
-Offering the best of both worlds this is a perfect, rural base from where you can explore the charms of Oxford, Woodstock and Blenheim Palace and the Cotswolds.
+Offering the best of both worlds this is a perfect, rural base from where you can explore the charms of Oxford, Woodstock and Blenheim Palace, and the Cotswolds.

 As you pull into the driveway alongside the old cream stone farmhouse, Little Coach House is on your left-hand side.
 Beyond lie pretty gardens and an orchard, and then the open countryside.
 This is a lovely, rural setting where you are surrounded by countryside yet have a wealth of attractions within easy reach.

 Bi-fold doors to both the living room and kitchen can be folded back to create a feeling of space and let the fresh, country air flow through.
 Exposed stone walls and timber beams feature throughout complemented by beautiful soft furnishings, vibrant pops of colour and a rustic, elegant design.
 There’s a pretty bedroom with a king-size bed on the ground floor and a quirky and cute twin room, which is perfect for younger guests, on the first floor along with a very stylish bathroom.
 Underfloor heating keeps you warm and cosy during the winter months, during the warmer days throw open the doors and retreat to the patio, where you can relax under the shady pergola.